 These tours are often run by people who love their city and enjoy showing it to visitors.
 Even though they are free, don’t forget to tip the guide, as many of them are not paid.

 This is a must.
 You must ride like a local to spend like a local.
 If locals take buses to move around the city, you should do it too.
 If they take trains or trams, do take trains and trams too.

 Think like if you were living here, how would you go from A to B on a recurring basis without spending much?

 Now, how do you know which train or bus to take?
 Google Maps is really good at plotting public transportation routes in almost every major city in the world.
-I use it on a daily basis.
+I use it daily.

 In some cities, like Kuwait City, I had a bit of trouble getting public transportation routes on Google Maps, but I instead visited the local transportation website and found the bus routes there.

 Also, ask your hotel or host, as they might know the routes you need to use to get to any point of interest.